Spherical Perspective on Learning with Normalization Layers: Results in Sections 2 and 3

 \subsubsection{Validity of the assumptions in Theorem~\ref{th:eq_sgd}}

 \textbf{Validity of the Taylor expansion.}

-We tracked, for a CNN trained with SGD, the quantity $(\eta_k\|\gradsph\|)^2 / r_k^2$, which is the variable of the Taylor expansion.
+For a CNN trained with SGD optimization, we tracked the quantity $(\eta_k\|\gradsph\|)^2 / r_k^2$, which is the variable of the Taylor expansion.
 As can be seen in Figure~\ref{fig:taylor}, the typical order of magnitude is $10^{-2}$, justifying the Taylor expansion.

 A quick formal analysis also suggests the validity of this hypothesis.
 Thanks to the expression of $\eta_k = (1-\eta\lambda)^{-2i-k}\eta$ shown in the previous section, if we replace $\|\nabla\mathcal{L}(\bu_k)\|$ by a constant for asymptotic analysis, the comparison becomes: